NOVICE ADULTS AND YOUNG CLIMBERS UNDER 18

 Novice adults and young climbers (U18)* must be closely supervised when in the centre.
 Supervision can be provided by a trained member of the Highball team on a pre-booked climbing session, or a suitably experienced adult* who has completed their individual registration – see below.

-*A suitably experience adult is a person aged 18+ who regards themselves as a competent climber and/or boulderer i.e. a person who has gained, through formal training or personal experience, the appropriate knowledge to climb safely without supervision.
-Junior Climbers – under 18 – are not permitted to supervise anyone, regardless of their experience.
+*A suitably experienced adult is a person aged 18+ who regards themselves as a competent climber and/or boulderer i.e. a person who has gained, through formal training or personal experience, the appropriate knowledge to climb safely without supervision.
+Junior Climbers (under 18’s) are NOT permitted to supervise anyone, regardless of their experience.

 |Must be supervised on a 1:1 basis.

 |An adult who has completed suitable registration can supervise up to 2 guests if aged 8+ - Only if they agree to only have one on the wall at a time.|

 |An adult who has completed suitable registration can supervise up to 2 adult guests.
 Only if they agree to only have one on the wall at a time.|

 - We regard the supervision of guests as a privilege, not a right

 - Our staff will approach anyone they feel are not supervising their guest/s accordingly.
 We will do this politely, and expect our customers to respond accordingly i.e. start supervising properly